kerryfang2088/Race-in-Urban-Studies/README.md

 The full data used in this project consist of abstracts from the Urban Studies literature.
 Because these data require subscriptions to literature databases, the repository **does not include direct data files or download links**.

 However, researchers with institutional access to these databases can:
+Either
 1. Follow the steps described in the article.
 2. Download the appropriate abstracts.
 3. Organize them by **decade** and by **discipline**.
 4. Use the notebooks in this repository to replicate the results.
+Or compile the same list of abstracts from other available databases using the full list in **FullRecords.csv**
 ---

 ## Notes on Disciplinary Analysis